Scthe/scthe.github.io/content/blog/2024-05-07-unity-hair/unity-hair.md

 **lodOutputWidth** radius of the hair strand at the fragment's position.
 If the hair asset has thin tips (see "Tip Scale Fallback"), the width changes along the strand.

 [rootUV](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Editor/HairAssetBuilder.cs#L515) is the UV you have set in the asset's **UV resolve**.
 Use texture to drive the color of the hair.
+"Resolve From Mesh" is based on the [closest triangle](https://github.com/Unity-Technologies/com.unity.demoteam.hair/commit/3c343fddbe98289fbffbb31edc63569acd4450b7).

 <Figure>